bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 Animal Control's shared goal is to land on the Monkey.<br />
 The team of 3 Animal Control is played by 1-3 players. <br />
 There are always 3 Animal Control characters on the board, no matter the number players.<br />
-Each Animal Control Character on the board has 3 [IAC Cards](https://github.com/bh679/Hunters-Of-The-Wine-Dark-Sea/blob/main/Cards).<br />
+Each Animal Control Character on the board has 3 <a href="https://github.com/bh679/Hunters-Of-The-Wine-Dark-Sea/blob/main/Cards.md">IAC Cards</a>.<br />
 Animal Control move one tile per turn.
 </p>